Want to be part of a unique network of preppers helping other preppers? If you’d like to help a fellow prepper, be an “ant.”

 Doing the Work

 A.N.T.S. isn’t a mere theoretical construct.
 They helped fellow members during Hurricane Sandy and the big tornadoes in the Oklahoma City area.
-It wouldn’t be a surprise to hear ants have helped other ants after flooding in the Carolinas about the time this is being written.
+It wouldn’t be a surprise to hear ants have helped other ants after flooding in the Carolinas which were occuring about the time this was written.

 When a disaster happens, as quickly as possible, members supply one another with supplies requested by members in need.
 If a member hasn’t been heard from, other members will check to see how they’re doing.